Become a PhD student with the Design Research Innovation Lab. Learn more about the School of Design Innovation's research expertise and how to apply.

 Each PhD candidate will have at least two academic supervisors.
 If you have identified someone you would like to work with you can indicate this on your application form, but please be aware that the final allocation of supervisors is made by the School.

 Members of the Wellington Faculty of Architecture and Design Innovation have a wide variety of research interests that may align with your area of interest for PhD study.

 Staff research areas and publications are listed at the bottom of each staff member’s website profile.

-The Faculty of Architecture and Design Student Administration is located at:
+Student administration for the Wellington Faculty of Architecture and Design Innovation is located at:

 Te Aro Campus